smiles724/MROT/readme.md

 This supports Pytorch and is more friendly to gradient propagation.

 - [Sinkhorn-solver](https://gist.github.com/wohlert/8589045ab544082560cc5f8915cc90bd)
-A convenient solver using Pytorch and the writer only provides visualizations.
+A convenient solver using Pytorch, and the writer only provides visualizations.

 - [OP meets ML](https://mathematical-coffees.github.io/mc01-ot/)
 A great collection of OT resources.

 *Awesome packages for implementing K-means clustering:*
 - [kmeans_pytorch](https://github.com/subhadarship/kmeans_pytorch) (recommend)
-It supports GPU usage of K-means with Pytorch.
+It supports GPU usage of K-means with PyTorch.
 - [KeOps](https://www.kernel-operations.io/keops/introduction/why_using_keops.html)
-There is an excellent simple [implementation](https://www.kernel-operations.io/keops/_auto_tutorials/kmeans/plot_kmeans_torch.html) as well as its visualization of K-means algorithm.
+There is an excellent, simple [implementation](https://www.kernel-operations.io/keops/_auto_tutorials/kmeans/plot_kmeans_torch.html) as well as its visualization of the K-means algorithm.

 *Awesome packages for implementing metric learning:*
 - [pytorch-metric-learning](https://github.com/KevinMusgrave/pytorch-metric-learning#readme) (recommend)